Written by Sneha Patwari, Corporate Secretary Lead

 Key Takeaways

-A Company Constitution is a document that outlines the rules and regulations of a company's internal management and operation.
+A Company Constitution is a single document that outlines the rules and regulations governing the internal management and operation of a company.

 A Company Constitution is mandatory in Singapore and must be submitted when incorporating.

-Companies can choose to use the Accounting Corporate Regulatory Authority (ACRA) Model Constitution or draft their own as long as it meets legal standards.
+Companies can choose to use the ACRA Model Constitution or draft their own, as long as it meets legal standards under the Companies Act.

-When you start your company registration process in Singapore, you are required to submit a copy of your company’s constitution.
-This essential document is not only a mandatory part of incorporation but also lays down a solid framework to guide your company's operations.
+When you start your company registration process in Singapore, you must submit a copy of your company's constitution.
+This essential legal document is not only a mandatory part of incorporation but also lays down a solid framework to guide your company's operations.

 What's covered in this guide: